nerves-networking/vintage_net_wizard/README.md

 mix burn
 ```

-Place the MicroSD card in the Raspberry Pi and power it out.
+Place the MicroSD card in the Raspberry Pi and power it on.
 You should see a
 WiFi access point appear with the SSID "nerves-wxyz" where "wxyz" are part of
 the serial number.
 Connect to the access point and then point your web browser
 at [http://192.168.0.1/](http://192.168.0.1/).